Ricy137/RSPGame-Next/README.md

+For how's it designed and related techs please refer to another similar project [here](https://github.com/Ricy137/PhatStrategy)

+This README would only about how to run and play the onChain game.
 ## Introduction

 Welcome!
 This is a web-based game allows you and another player to play [additional version of Rock, Paper, and Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors#Additional_weapons) on chain.